Natural-gas condensate: Composition

-Separating the condensate from the raw natural gas
+Separating from raw natural gas

 There are hundreds of different equipment configurations to separate natural gas condensate from raw natural gas.
 The schematic flow diagram to the right depicts just one of the possible configurations.

 The raw natural gas feedstock from a gas well or a group of wells is cooled to lower the gas temperature to below its hydrocarbon dew point at the feedstock pressure.
 This condenses a large part of the gas condensate hydrocarbons.
 The feedstock mixture of gas, liquid condensate and water is then routed to a high pressure separator vessel where the water and the raw natural gas are separated and removed.
 If a pressure boost is required, the raw natural gas from the high pressure separator is sent to the main gas compressor, which raises the pressure of the gases to whatever pressure is required for the pipeline transportation of the gas to the raw natural gas processing plant.
 The main gas compressor discharge pressure will depend upon the operating pressure of and the distance to the raw natural gas processing plant and may require a multi-stage compressor.

 The gas condensate from the high pressure separator flows through a throttling control valve to a low pressure separator.
 The reduction in pressure across the control valve causes the condensate to undergo a partial vaporization referred to as flash vaporization.
 The raw natural gas from the low pressure separator is sent to a "booster" compressor that raises the gas pressure and sends it through a cooler, and then to the main gas compressor.

 At the raw natural gas processing plant, the gas will be dehydrated and acid gases and other impurities will be removed from the gas.
 Then, the ethane (C_{2}), propane (C_{3}), butanes (C_{4}), and pentanes (C_{5})—plus higher molecular weight hydrocarbons referred to as C5+—will also be removed and recovered as byproducts.

 The water removed from both the high and low pressure separators may need to be processed to remove hydrogen sulfide (H_{2}S) before the water can be disposed of underground or reused in some fashion.

 Some of the raw natural gas may be re-injected into the producing formation to help maintain the reservoir pressure, or for storage pending later installation of a pipeline.